 Does Illinois have state overtime laws that are different from federal law?

-Under Illinois law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than forty hours in one week.
+Under Illinois law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than 40 hours in one week.

 Some employees are exempt from the overtime requirement.
 Employees engaged in administrative, executive, professional, outside sales or agricultural activities are exempt from the overtime requirement.
 Additionally, the following employees are exempt from the overtime requirement:

 - Salesmen and mechanics involved in selling or servicing cars, trucks or farm implements at dealerships